input-output-hk/scrypto/README.md

 # License

-The code is under Public Domain CC0 license means you can anything with it.
+The code is under Public Domain CC0 license means you can do anything with it.
+Full license text is in [COPYING file](https://github.com/ScorexProject/scrypto/blob/master/COPYING)

 # Contributing